adityababar07/blog-2/README.md

         And that is how this project was made possible.

 </b></i>

-## You can visit the website at https://adityababar.co | (https://chitchatchithere.herokuapp.com)

-## <i>And thanks for MHL, porkbun and godaddy for providing a free domain.

-### (The free domain was helpfull in url and mail forwading.
-It is cool having a custom domain.)</i>

-## <b>This website has a lot of functions have modern dynamic websites have.And they are :-</b><hr>

-$ reseting password<br>

-$ a individual account<br>

-$ a profile page<br>

-$ a randomlly changing backgound after every refresh<br>

-$ soon we would also be adding a personal feed page where all the posts, that you posted would appear.<br>

-$ every user is given a unique id<br>

-$ any irrelevant post can be reported at 'help@adityababar.co' with the link to the post and ur team would be inspecting the post and if the post is found irrelevent, then it would be deleted and the user would be given a warning.
-After 3 warnings! the user is baned from the website.<br>

-$ Baned users can appolazise and give a valid reason, our team would inspect it and can unban the user.<br>

-$ each post is shown with the date on which it was posted and by whom.<br>

-$ each post also has a comment page, but currently the option is only in backend and not executed in frontend. <br>

 ## <b>Frameworks, Modules, Apis and domain and hosting used in the project. </b><hr>

 ### $ <u><b>Framework Used is :-</b></u>